agens-no/EllipticCurveKeyPair/README.md

 ## Nitty-gritty

-Apple released an API for using the Secure Enclave (`kSecAttrTokenIDSecureEnclave`) in iOS 9.
 Using the Security Framework can be a little bit confusing.
 That’s why I created this.
 You may use it as example code and guidance or you may use it as a micro framework.

 I found it tricky to figure out how to use the `SecKeyRawVerify`, `SecKeyGeneratePair` and `SecItemCopyMatching` C APIs in Swift 3, but the implementation is quite straight forward thanks to awesome Swift 3 features.